-Students may officially withdraw from a course(s) during any given term, provided they follow the appropriate policies and procedures.
-Following the conclusion of the Drop period, students may officially withdraw without receiving a grade from any course, provided they do so no later than the published withdrawal deadline.
-The published deadline reflects approximately, but no more than, 70% of the length of the term, based upon the course’s scheduled duration.
+A student may officially withdraw from a course during any given term, provided he or she follows the appropriate policies and procedures.
+Following the conclusion of the Drop Period, the student may officially withdraw from a course without receiving a grade, provided he or she does so no later than the published withdrawal deadline.
+The published deadline reflects approximately (but no more than) 70% of the length of the term based upon the course’s scheduled duration.
 A student cannot use course withdrawal to avoid academic dishonesty penalties.
 A student who has been penalized for or accused of academic dishonesty in a course is not eligible to withdraw from the course.
-A hold is placed on the student’s registration privileges, and the student must see a student success advisor to perform other registration activities until final grades for that term are posted.
-Students should check the Academic Calendar for term dates and important deadlines.
+A hold is placed on the student’s registration privileges, and the student must see a student success advisor to perform other registration activities until final the grades for that term are posted.
+It is important for each student to review the Academic Calendar for term dates and important deadlines.

 Academic and Student Services officials of the College reserve the right to administratively withdraw a student under circumstances that may impede the learning environment for students, staff, or faculty.